FlightControl-Master/MOOSE_DOCS/README.md

 MOOSE is a **M**ission **O**bject **O**riented **S**cripting **E**nvironment, and is meant for mission designers and mission hosters.
 It allows to quickly setup complex missions using pre-scripted scenarios using the available classes within the MOOSE Framework.
-MOOSE works with DCS world 2.5 and earlier versions.
+MOOSE works with the current DCS world and earlier versions.

 ![MOOSE Banner](Images\MOOSE.JPG)